 These are the best bike lights for the front of your bike to see and be seen with.
-We’ve got everything covered, from tiny LEDs to use as back-up, to high-powered flood lights for when you have to light up a 2 square kilometre area in the forest in the middle of the night.
+We've got everything covered, from tiny LEDs to use as a backup to high-powered flood lights for when you have to light up a 2 square kilometre area in the forest in the middle of the night.